-Sharing stories reflects a basic human need to connect emotionally with others.
-Stories move us, make us feel alive, and inspire us.
+Sharing stories reflects the need we have to connect emotionally with others.
+Stories move us, make us feel alive and inspire us.
 Very simply, they strike a human chord within us.
 Click the names below to read personal stories from some of the many people who have joined You've Gotta Have Friends.

 Bill (March 9, 2009)

 I am 101 years old now and travel around on a motorized scooter.
 I am still in good health, live independently and try to keep busy.
 In my effort to keep busy and when the weather is good, I go into town and on one occasion I saw the notice on the window about You’ve Gotta Have Friends.
 A few days later the office door was open.
 I went in and found two ladies there who had opened a drop-in establishment for people who don’t have friends.

 I have lost a lot of old friends but I do have my family close by so I’m not lonesome but in this effort of mine to keep busy I scooter into the downtown area whenever the weather is suitable.

 So I have often dropped into You’ve Gotta Have Friends and have met a variety of people who are often there.
 Some that I have met have physical disabilities and use wheel chairs.
 I get a personal satisfaction out of the smiles that I get from these people.
 One in particular, touches me with such a glow and smile of recognition that comes over his face when I approach him and take his hands in mine.
 It is hard to explain but I feel changed internally somehow by my interaction with him and many others that I have met in the office.
 In talking with several of these people I have learned about the past histories and challenges they have faced and if my few minutes with them gives them any pleasure or comfort then that justifies my dropping by.